ibm-cloud-docs/vmwaresolutions/vsphere/vs_scalingexistingclusters.md

 {: help}
 {: support}

-1. In the {{site.data.keyword.vmwaresolutions_short}} console, click **Overview** from the left navigation pane.
-2. In the **Start Provisioning** section, click the **VMware Solutions Dedicated** card.
+1. In the {{site.data.keyword.vmwaresolutions_short}} console, click the **VMware Solutions Dedicated** card in the **Start provisioning** section.
-3. On the **VMware Solutions Dedicated** page, click the **VMware vSphere** card.
+2. On the **VMware Solutions Dedicated** page, click the **VMware vSphere** card.
-4. Click the **Scale existing** tab and select the cluster that you want to scale from the **Cluster configurations** list.
+3. Click the **Scale existing** tab and select the cluster that you want to scale from the **Cluster configurations** list.
-5. Review the cluster settings that are automatically completed.
+4. Review the cluster settings that are automatically completed.
-6. In the **Bare Metal Server** section, specify the number of {{site.data.keyword.cloud_notm}} bare metal servers that you want to add to the cluster.
+5. In the **Bare metal server** section, specify the number of {{site.data.keyword.cloud_notm}} bare metal servers that you want to add to the cluster.
-7. If the cluster does not include the FortiGate 300 Series Security Appliance HA Pair on its public VLAN, you can order the appliance.
+6. If the cluster does not include the FortiGate 300 Series Security Appliance HA Pair on its public VLAN, you can order the appliance.
 To do so, select the **Include with purchase** checkbox under **FortiGate Physical Appliance 300 Series HA Pair**.
-8. In the **Summary** pane, verify the instance configuration and the estimated price.
+7. In the **Summary** pane, verify the instance configuration and the estimated price.
    * To save the configuration as a template without placing an order, click **Save configuration**.
    * To place the order, ensure that the account to be charged is correct, review and accept the terms, and then click **Create**.

 ### Results
 {: #vs_scalingexistingclusters-results}

 The cluster scaling starts automatically.
 You receive an email confirmation that the order is being processed.
 When the cluster is ready to use, you are notified by email.

-If the cluster you are scaling is not ready to use, you might receive an error message.
+If the cluster that you are scaling is not ready to use, you might receive an error message.

 The vSphere clusters, unlike the vCenter Server instances, are not displayed on the **Resources** page.
 {:note}